Danil-Dovhopolyi/googlemaps.github.io/README.md

 - **Create New Quest Button:** Initiates the creation of a new quest, enabling users to add markers to this quest.

-- **Go to Previous Quest Button:** Navigates to the previous quest, displaying markers or locations associated with the preceding quest.
+- **Go to Previous Quest Button:** Navigate to the previous quest, displaying markers or locations associated with the preceding quest.

 - **Go to Next Quest Button:** Shifts to the next quest, displaying markers or locations relevant to the subsequent quest.